kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-10-expose-and-secure-workload-with-certificate.md

         -ik -X GET https://function-vs.$DOMAIN_TO_EXPOSE_WORKLOADS/function
    ```

 This call returns the code `200` response.
-If you call the Function without the proper certificates or with old ones, you get the code `403` response.
+If you call the Function without the proper certificates or with invalid ones, you get the code `403` response.
   </details>
 </div>